-ARTICLE THREE

-Contract Financial Retention
+ARTICLE FOUR Contract Financial Retention

-Section 1 - Bid Deposit - Each bid must be accompanied by a refundable bid deposit in the form of a guaranteed instrument (cashier's or certified check) in the amount of fifty thousand dollars (\$50,000.00) payable to U.S. Treasury.
-DLA Disposition Services will retain the Contractor's bid deposit until completion of contract closure and all lines of accounting have been reconciled by DLA Disposition Services.
-The bid deposit will be applied to any unpaid billings or to offset any other claim that DLA Disposition Services may have against the Contractor.
-DLA Disposition Services shall return any available balance of the bid deposit, without interest, to Contractor when the completion of contract closure has been completed, and all lines of accounting have been reconciled by DLA Disposition Services.
+Section 1 - Bid Deposit - Bid Deposits must be submitted no later than 2 March 2021.
+The refundable bid deposit must be in the form of a guaranteed instrument (cashier's or certified check) in the amount of one-hundred thousand dollars (\$100,000.00) payable to U.S. Treasury.
+DLA Disposition Services will retain the Purchaser's bid deposit until completion of contract closure when all lines of accounting have been reconciled by DLA Disposition Services.
+The bid deposit will be applied to any unpaid billings or to offset any other claim that DLA Disposition Services may have against the Purchaser.
+DLA Disposition Services will return any available balance of the bid deposit, without interest, to Purchaser when contract closure has been completed, and all lines of accounting have been reconciled by DLA Disposition Services.
 The bid deposits of unsuccessful offerors will be returned after the conclusion of the bid opening process.

-Section 2 - Payment Deposit - Within ten (10) calendar days of notification by the SCO, Contractor shall provide DLA Disposition Services with the Payment Deposit.
-The amount of the Payment Deposit required is the average estimated quantity of such material to be generated during a 3-month period multiplied by 20 percent of the bid price.
-The payment deposit must be made via guaranteed instrument (cashier/certified check), wire transfer or Electronic Funds Transfer (EFT).
-DLA Disposition Services will retain the payment deposit until the completion of the wind-down period.
-The payment deposit will be applied to any unpaid billings or to offset any other claim that DLA Disposition Services may have against the Contractor.
-DLA Disposition Services shall return any available balance of the payment deposit, without interest, to Contractor at the completion of the wind-down period.
+Section 2 - Payment Deposit - Within ten (10) calendar days of notification of the SCO, Purchaser will provide DLA Disposition Services with the Payment Deposit.
+The amount of the Payment Deposit required is the average estimated acquisition value of such material to be generated during a 3-month period multiplied by 20 percent of the bid price.
+An example of how the payment deposit will be calculated is on page 12.
+The payment deposit must be made via guaranteed instrument cashier/certified check, wire transfer or Electronic Funds Transfer (EFT).
+DLA Disposition Services will retain the payment deposit until the completion of the contract.
+The payment deposit will be applied to any unpaid billings or to offset any other claim that DLA Disposition Services may have against the Purchaser.
+DLA Disposition Services will return any available balance of the payment deposit, without interest, to Purchaser upon completion of contract closure when all lines of accounting have been reconciled by DLA Disposition Services.

-Section 3 - Financial Guarantee Bond - Within thirty (30) calendar days of notification by the SCO, Contractor shall provide Disposition Services a financial guarantee bond in favor of DLA Disposition Services in the amount of three million dollars (\$3,000,000.00).
-The purpose of the Financial Guarantee Bond shall be to provide a source of payment to DLA Disposition Services in an amount reasonably sufficient to satisfy the financial obligations of Contractor or for damages arising out of a material breach by Contractor.
-The Financial Guarantee Bond shall be issued by such surety and in such form that are acceptable to DLA Disposition Services.
-The Bond shall be carried for the duration of the contract, however, may be renewed on an annual basis, renewable at the sole option of the surety.
+Section 3 - Financial Guarantee Bond - Within thirty (30) calendar days of notification by the SCO, Purchaser will provide Disposition Services a financial guarantee bond in favor of DLA Disposition Services in the amount of three million dollars (\$3,000,000.00).
+The purpose of the Financial Guarantee Bond will be to provide a source of payment to DLA Disposition Services in an amount reasonably sufficient to satisfy the financial obligations of Purchaser or for damages arising out of a material breach by Purchaser.
+The Financial Guarantee Bond will be issued by such surety and in such form that are acceptable to DLA Disposition Services.
+The Bond will be carried for the duration of the contract; however, it may be renewed on an annual basis, renewable at the sole option of the surety.

-ARTICLE FOUR

-Contract Performance
+ARTICLE FIVE Contract Performance